MalikWhitten67/Apple-Doctor/README.md

   - You can check the status of the model on the [status page](http://127.0.0.1:3000/status)

 * Database
-   - Pretty simple go to [pocketbase website](https://pocketbase.com) download the latest version run the following command
+   - Pretty simple go to [pocketbase website](https://pocketbase.com) download the latest version run the following command || you can use [Pockethost](https://pockethost.io) which can host it for free on their servers

      ```bash
      pocketbase serve